When it comes to career development, our strong culture of empowerment means the firm and staff each have distinct jobs to do.

 Charting your career development course

-Developing your career includes performance management and, at Plante Moran, it's hardly a once-a-year "review."
+At Plante Moran, career development is more than a once-a-year “review.”
 In fact, the firm recently moved away from formal end-of-year performance appraisals in favor of a more flexible model.
-Now staff members and their advisory teams choose the frequency of their career development discussions — conversations that reflect on past performance and, more importantly, help staff plan for the future roles they aspire to.
+These meetings, called “Compass meetings,” occur at least three times a year so staff have a constant pulse on their progression.
+Conversations reflect on past performance and, more importantly, help staff plan for the future roles they aspire to.

 Sure, it might be common for people to move from one job and company to another every few years, but we want Plante Moran to be different.